Phone: (519) 253-3000 ext. 3836

 Starr, E. M., & Foy, J., (2012).
 In parents' voices: The education of children with autism spectrum disorders, Remedial and Special Education, 33, 207-216, DOI: 10.1177/0741932510383161.

 Starr, E., & Foy, J. (2012).
 In parents' voices: The education of children with autism spectrum disorders, Remedial and Special Education, Published Online First: September 24, 2010, DOI: 10.1177/0741932510383161

 Finnigan, E., & Starr, E. (2010).
 Increasing Social Responsiveness in a Child with Autism: A Comparison of Music and Non- Music Interventions, Autism, 14, 321-348.

 M.Ed. - Acadia University

 B.A. - University of Guelph

-Svetlana Popovic - (in progress) Short-term Parent Mediated PRT: Teaching Social Initiation to Children with Autism Spectrum Disorder through Question Asking (Master's Thesis)
+Svetlana Popovic - (2017) Short-term Parent Mediated PRT: Teaching Social Initiation to Children with Autism Spectrum Disorder through Question Asking (Master's Thesis)